coro121/documentation-samples/README.md

 * **Introduction to ARIA Attributes**
     * Documentation geared towards giving a high-level scope of the Web Accessibility Initiative's Accessible Rich Internet Applications attributes

+* **Documentation Workflow**
+    * Business process representation of a documentation request received into the documentation Jira project.